grafana/mimir/docs/configuration/arguments.md

   Also enforce by the distributor, limits on how far in the past (and future) timestamps that we accept can be.

-- `max_series_per_user` / `-ingester.max-series-per-user`
+- `max_global_series_per_user` / `-ingester.max-global-series-per-user`
-- `max_series_per_metric` / `-ingester.max-series-per-metric`
+- `max_global_series_per_metric` / `-ingester.max-global-series-per-metric`

   Enforced by the ingesters; limits the number of active series a user (or a given metric) can have.
 An active series is a series to which a sample has been written in the last `-ingester.max-chunk-idle` duration, which defaults to 5 minutes.

-- `max_global_series_per_user` / `-ingester.max-global-series-per-user`
-- `max_global_series_per_metric` / `-ingester.max-global-series-per-metric`

-  Like `max_series_per_user` and `max_series_per_metric`, but the limit is enforced across the cluster.
+The limit is enforced across the cluster.
 Each ingester is configured with a local limit based on the replication factor and the current number of healthy ingesters.
 The local limit is updated whenever the number of ingesters change.

   Requires `-distributor.replication-factor`, `-distributor.sharding-strategy` and `-distributor.zone-awareness-enabled` set for the ingesters too.